 I know my skills and work experience will make me an asset here at Best and Company and I know I can deliver the results you are seeking from the new hire in this position.

-As you know writing a hypothetical speech is a lot easier than preparing one that you need to deliver.
-So if you’re stuck and need some help working on your response email me your phone number and we can talk.
+As you know, writing a hypothetical answer for how to respond to Tell Me About Yourself is a lot easier than preparing one that you need to deliver.
+So, if you’re stuck and need some help working on your response email me and we can talk.